 The Monthly Pass order form is now on the Class Schedule page.
-Please visit that page to select and pay for your preferred tuition plan, or to request a free trial class (new students only).
+Please visit that page to select and pay for your preferred tuition plan, or to request a free online class (new students only).

 Happy 2021 Lunar New Year to all the members of the Chinese Martial Arts Cheng-Ming Association.